Winter can cause a lot more distress to our bodies than just being cold.

-For many of us, winter means spending a lot of time indoors, eating comfort food, and binge-watching your favorite TV show.
-But did you know winter weather can have negative effects on our health?
+For many of us, winter means spending a lot of time indoors, eating comfort food, and binge-watching our favorite TV shows.
+Did you know that the low temperatures outside could have an adverse impact on vein health?

-Weather’s Impact on Circulation
+Cold Weather’s Impact on Circulation

 When it starts to get cold and snow begins to fall, it causes a temporary change in the atmosphere.
 As the pressure in the atmosphere fluctuates, you may start to notice your body feels heavier.
-This can cause poor blood circulation, which is one of the leading causes of vein disease.
+This can cause poor blood circulation, which is often a sign that something is wrong.

 Important Winter Health Concerns